V.J. Edgecombe and Baylor hold off Mississippi State in final seconds to win 75-72 in March Madness

 Edgecombe also had five rebounds, a block and a steal in his first NCAA Tournament game.

 Robert Wright scored 19 points, Langston Love added 15 and Norchad Omier had a strong game inside with 12 points and nine rebounds for the Bears (20-14), who led by 11 points in the second half but had to hold off the Bulldogs in the final seconds — and even tenths of seconds.
-Baylor advanced to face either Mount St. Mary's or Duke — the top seed in the East Region — in the second round on Sunday.
+Baylor advanced to face Duke, the top seed in the East Region, in the second round on Sunday.

 Josh Hubbard scored 26 points to lead Mississippi State (21-13), which was seeking its first March Madness victory since 2008.